-/s/ Joel P. Hoekstra /s/ William C. Whitbeck /s/ David H. Sawyer otherwise be unlawful possession of marijuana with respect to anyone who simply makes a representation of entitlement to immunity without any proof of that status.
+/s/ Joel P. Hoekstra /s/ William C. Whitbeck /s/ David H. Sawyer commit misdemeanor offenses in their presence.
+Construing § 4(a) to provide immunity to any person who merely makes the claim that they have a valid registry identification card, but is person who merely makes the claim that they have a valid registry identification card, but is unable to display it, is unworkable because it would eviscerate the ability to enforce the prohibition against the unlawful possession of marijuana with respect to anyone who simply makes a representation of entitlement to immunity without any proof of that status.
 If only constructive possession of a registry identification card is required, police officers would have no ability to evaluate the legitimacy of a claim of immunity made by individuals in possession of marijuana.